 People often think Public Service Loan Forgiveness is Obama Student Loan Forgiveness.
 In fact, the Department of Education created and implemented PSLF under George W. Bush.
 The program started back in 2007.

-But unfortunately, there’s no guarantee that everyone who thinks they qualify for PSLF will be successful.
-According to a recent report from the Department of Education, 99% of all applications received since October 2017 have been rejected. of the 29,000 applications processed, only 292 were approved.
+Unfortunately, there’s no guarantee that everyone who thinks they qualify for PSLF will be successful.
+According to a recent report from the Department of Education, 99% of all applications received in 2018 have been rejected.
+Of the 65,500 applications processed, only 610 were approved.
 The others were rejected due to incomplete paperwork or often a failure to meet qualification requirements.
 So basically, many borrowers are getting to the end of their 10-year repayment period only to fail at securing forgiveness on the remaining balances.

 This means that if you’re working to meet the requirements for PSLF, you need to take the following steps to ensure you qualify: